Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations: Introduction

 If entropy $S$ is a constant, then the flow is isentropic, and equations (\ref{lagrangian1q})--(\ref{lagrangian2q}) themselves become a closed system, known as the $p$--system:

 with \beq p=K\,v^{-\gamma} \qquad \mbox{for $\gamma>1$}, \eeq where, without loss of generality, we still use $K$ to denote the constant in pressure.

 The compressible Euler equations are the most fundamental prototype of hyperbolic conservation laws: \beq {\bf u}_t+{\bf f}({\bf u})_x=0, \qquad {\bf u}\in\mathbb{R}^n,\,\,\, {\bf f}:\mathbb{R}^n\to\mathbb{R}^n. \eeq The solutions of \eqref{conservation laws}, even starting out with smooth initial data, often form physical discontinuities such as shock waves in a finite time.
 Then the mathematical analysis of the solutions becomes delicate, owing to the lack of regularity when the singularity forms.
-In this paper, our analysis is focused on the formation of singularities and the existence of singularity-free solutions for both the isentropic Euler equations with large initial data that allow a far-field vacuum and the non-isentropic Euler equations with non-trivial large initial data.
-In particular, we identify new phenomena --- decompression and de-rarefaction --- for the non-isentropic Euler flows, different from the isentropic flows, via constructing two respective solutions.
+In this paper, our analysis is focused on the formation of singularities and the existence of singularity-free solutions for both the isentropic Euler equations with large initial data that allow a far-field vacuum and the nonisentropic Euler equations with nontrivial large initial data.
+In particular, we identify new phenomena --- decompression and de-rarefaction --- for the nonisentropic Euler flows, different from the isentropic flows, via constructing two respective solutions.

 The study of breakdown of $C^1$ solutions for \eqref{conservation laws} has a considerable history; see \cite{Dafermos2010} and the references therein.
-The breakdown for scalar equations went back to Stokes \cite{Stokes}, and was solved for $2\times 2$ systems by Lax~\cite{lax2} when the solution is in a strictly hyperbolic region.
-These results state that, in the presence of genuine nonlinearity, nontrivial initial data (even with small oscillation) often lead to the blowup of the solution gradient in a finite time.
-For larger systems, similar results are available, provided that the initial data are small ({\it cf}. \cites{Fritzjohn,Li daqian,liu}).
+The breakdown for scalar equations goes back to Stokes \cite{Stokes}, and was solved for $2\times 2$ systems by Lax~\cite{lax2} when the solution is in a strictly hyperbolic region.
+These results state that, in the presence of genuine nonlinearity, nontrivial initial data (even with small oscillation) often lead to the blowup of the gradient of the solution in a finite time.
+For larger systems, similar results are available, provided that the initial data are small ({\it cf}. \cite{Fritzjohn,Lidaqian,liu}).

-For the initial data of large oscillation uniformly away from the vacuum for the compressible Euler equations, a fairly good understanding of the formation of singularities based on the fundamental work of Lax \cite{lax2} has been obtained; see \cites{G3,G8,G9, CPZ}.
+For the initial data of large oscillation uniformly away from the vacuum for the compressible Euler equations, a fairly good understanding of the formation of singularities based on the fundamental work of Lax \cite{lax2} has been obtained; see \cite{G3,G9, CPZ,G8}.